SettleMint

 • Read CLI scripting for read-before-mutate shell patterns and structured error handling.

-• Use the command reference to confirm platform command groups such as auth, whoami, tokens, and system access-manager before giving an assistant a task.
+• Use the command reference to confirm platform command groups such as auth, whoami, tokens, and system access-manager prior to giving an assistant a task.

 • Review user onboarding before asking an assistant to help with identity workflows.